jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: Clone doesn't show cloned units until they move cause they spawn right on top of each other
 - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel
 - Show modifiers in UI somehow, not just on player, especially when you have the modifier on you
-- Critical, polish, robustness: Protect against hit looplimit, if it happens, it's a bad map and must be regenerated
 - Bug: There was a bug that ended my game though.
 I got shield buffed by a resurrected priest, and my character disappeared. this all happened on the turn when the portal appeared (finished the level).
 Now I cant walk through the portal
 I'm getting the empty stamina message when I try to move my (invisible) player i can still cast spells during my turn; as well as end turns
 - Content: Spell that increases cast range, or upgrade
-- Bug: Sometimes grunt animations just stop
 - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
-- Task: Better shaders for lava?
-- **!**Fix host alt-tabbing issue
-    - This will be fixed with standalone server
 - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
 - Content: Time crystal releases something when it breaks
 - Fix: Brad cast a spell out of range, but it still triggered on my screen